thebracket/LanceDbCSharp/rust/README.md

 * `Table`: Implemented except for:
   * `UpdateSql` - there is no Rust equivalent in the API, more research/porting required.
   * `Search` other than the no-parameter version.
+* `QueryBuilder` - implemented other than:
+  * The vector variants.
+  * The re-ranker, which appears to only be implemented in Python in LanceDB.